MeeshCompBio/Basic_MSI_Utilities/README.md

 # Basic_MSI_Utilities
-General scripts that I use on the Minnesota Super computing institute
+General scripts that I use on the Minnesota Supercomputing Institute